 The Gillespie Foundation has funded Population Communication to explore the answers to three fundamental questions: 1.
 When and under what circumstances will couples want and have replacement size families to achieve population stabilization?
 2. When and under what circumstances will all finite resources – principally gas, oil and coal – be depleted until they reach zero?
 3. When and under what circumstances, as fossil fuels are depleted and habitats collapse, will the movement of humans between rural and urban areas as well as sovereign territories result in lifestyles and livelihoods that are sustainable?

 The Gillespie Foundation and Population Communication’s overhead and projects are funded by income from real estate holdings owned by the Gillespie Family.
 An endowment has been established to update the population reports and projections.

-You can download for free two apps we have commissioned in the Apple store.
-The India Vital Statistics app links population to the following India vital signs: arable land lost (soil lost this year in tonnes), forest area (area in square meters), CO2 emissions (emissions in kg), species extinct (Indian species that have gone extinct during the year), India net population, deaths/births (total this year), air pollution (contaminants released in tonnes), and desertification (area lost this year in square meters).
-We will be revising the app and adding declines in fish catch and water tables.
+You can download for free an app we have commissioned from the Apple store.
+The India Vital Statistics app links population to the following vital signs: arable land lost (soil lost this year in tons), forest area (area in square meters), CO2 emissions (emissions in kilograms), Indian species that have gone extinct during the year, India net population, deaths/births (total this year), air pollution (contaminants released in tons), and desertification (area lost this year in square meters).
 We will change the ownership from Population Communication and the Gillespie Foundation to an Indian NGO that can provide additional information on each of the population, resource and environmental indicators.
-Information will be given to the user of the app on specific actions that can be taken in the public and private sector.
-You can also download our India Population Counter, which goes forward 50 years and backward 50 years.
+Information will be given to the user of the app on specific actions that can be taken in the public and private sectors.
 Once the India app is accurately developed, we will prepare similar apps for all the countries where we focus our activities.